Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 So, what version control system should you use?

-There are multiple options, and it's even possible to create one yourself, which is something I would like to explore sometime.
+There are multiple options, and you can even create one yourself, which is something I would like to explore sometime.

 But the one I recommend is `git`, which is a popular option and well documented.
 And speaking of well documented, here is a bonus tool.

 ## Bonus: Documentation

-I would define documentation as any information that shares knowledge about something specific, like a software, or a concept.
+I would define documentation as any information that explains something, like a software, or a concept.

-That could be documentation for a program you use, or it could be a YouTube video, or even AI generated answers.
+That could be instructions for a program you use, or it could be a YouTube video, or even AI generated answers.

 But why only benefit from documenation written by others?
 Write documentation for yourself, and anyone you'd like to share it with.

 That include documentation for your projects, general notes, comments in your code, and even writing clean code that explains itself.

+I think that great documentation results in even greater software and developers.